- ½ cup dried soybeans (80 g)

 - Pour the mixture into a pot or a saucepan and add 1 cup of water (250 ml).
 Bring to a boil, stir and skim foam.

 - Cook over medium heat, stirring occasionally, for about 20 minutes.

 - Let cool the soy milk.
 You can add other ingredients such as vanilla extract or dates.
 Blend the mixture if necessary.

-- Keep leftovers in a sealed container in the fridge for about 3-5 days.
+- Keep the leftovers in a sealed container in the fridge for about 3-5 days.

 - Use yellow soybeans, it’s the best kind of soybeans to make soy milk.

-- Feel free to add any sweeter you want or don’t add any sweetener at all.
+- Feel free to add any sweetener you want or don’t add any at all.
 Add it gently until the milk tastes good.

 - Some recipes call for a tiny amount of salt, but I prefer my milk salt-free.

 - Feel free to add other ingredients like cocoa powder or ground cinnamon.

 - Calories: 95